Competition ratios for Clinical Radiology ST1

 Clinical radiology is a very rewarding career but getting a training post is competitive

-Graph showing the number of radiology applications, interviews and posts filled for each year (2012-2016)
+Graph showing the number of radiology applications, SRA examinations, interviews and posts filled for each year (2012-2019)

 The competition ratio refers to the number of applications per post.
-This means that in 2016 there were roughly four applications for every ST1 clinical radiology training post.
+This means that in 2019 there were roughly three and a half applications for every ST1 clinical radiology training post.
 This places clinical radiology with other specialties such as neurosurgery, microbiology and ophthalmology which all had higher competition ratios than other specialties recruiting for CT1 or ST1 (such as paediatrics, obstetrics and gynaecology, surgery and anaesthetics).

 Another thing to bear in mind is that there will usually be more posts available than the number stated on Oriel.
 If you managed to reach a minimum score at interview but did not score enough to get an offer, you will be entered into clearing for any rejected offers.

 Below are tables of the ST1 clinical radiology application numbers from the previous 6 years: